PSeegers97/ADSMotoric/README.md

 <h3>Planning</h3>
 In our project we decided to use an agile method for developing namely Scrum.
 But we changed it a bit so that we've got a project leader, a notes taker, developers and non-developers.
 The chart of done tasks can be seen Figure 2.
+We used Github as a version control tool and pushed everyday in the evening our process to the repository.
 <br/><br/>
 <details>
 <summary>Scrum chart board</summary>